5 Ways the ‘Charmed’ Reboot Could Work

 The Charmed reboot is officially happening.
 While many fans cheer, there are some major questions about how it could work.
-Little information has been shared, but from what has here’s a look at five ways that the reboot to take off.
+Little information has been shared, but from what has, here’s a look at five ways that the reboot to take off.

 It's official: A #Charmed reboot is in the works at @TheCW–and there's a retro twist! https://t.co/4ynCplq3zU ???? pic.twitter.com/tTnNZfRq0j